AUTHOR GUIDELINES

 Starting in 2022, IJRCS mandates authors to have an ORCID iD.
 All authors must provide an ORCID iD for all articles published.
 The Open Researcher and Contributor Identifier (ORCID) is a free, 16-digit linkable identifier (iD) that allows researchers to be identified and distinguish identical authors from one another.
 For additional information, click here.

 It is highly recommended that authors ensure the accessibility of their research data by either depositing it in a publicly accessible repository or providing it as supplementary material during the submission process.
 Authors are expected to disclose in their supplementary file if they have deposited their datasets into a public repository.
-And if otherwise, authors should clearly outline the reason(s) why data cannot be released.
+If otherwise, authors should clearly outline the reason(s) why data cannot be released.
 However, as a precautionary measure, authors are advised to remove any information that might reveal their identity from the anonymised file when making a data availability statement.
+For more details and examples of applicable statements, please see our Data Availability Policy

 Disclosure and Conflict of Interest